beyond-labs/react-mirror/README.md

 dispatch.parent('todo-list')('ACTION_TYPE', payload)
 ```

+If nothing matches the `dispatch` cursor Mirror will wait until something does - and then dispatch the action.

 ### Working with streams

 Streams are basically arrays of events.
 You can map, reduce, combine, and do [all sorts of cool things](www.rxmarbles.com) with them. `state` returns a stream - the first value represents the store's state when it's initialized, and the last value in the stream represents the store's current state.
 This section describes some patterns for creating, and using streams with Mirror.